Sv443-Network/UserUtils/README.md

 `deleteConfig(): Promise<void>`
 Fully deletes the configuration from persistent storage.
 The internal cache will be left untouched, so any subsequent calls to `getData()` will return the data that was last loaded.
-If `loadData()` or `setData()` are called after this, the persistent storage will be populated again.
+If `loadData()` or `setData()` are called after this, the persistent storage will be populated with the value of `options.defaultConfig` again.
-If you want to use this method, the additional directive `@grant GM.deleteValue` is required.
+⚠️ If you want to use this method, the additional directive `@grant GM.deleteValue` is required.

 <br>